ctrl+shift+p filters: :st2 :st3 :win :osx :linux

 by AncientRoman ST4

-A lightweight Sublime Plugin that allows a File to be Opened on a Remote Machine over ssh and seamlessly edited and Saved back to the remote machine
+A lightweight Sublime Plugin for Opening a File on a Remote Machine over ssh and seamlessly editing and Saving back to remote

 Details